WorldUC/EasyBlog/README.md

 ##Declaration
 Only for propose of education and research.

-The software use MIT BSD protocol.
+The software uses MIT BSD protocol.